 Pruritis: Information for clinicians

-This information is sourced from the Isle of Wight Guidelines the Journal of Pain and Symptom Management and inspired by Dr Tony Duffy
+This information is inspired by Dr Tony Duffy

 Pruritus/itch can be incredibly disruptive causing pain, insomnia and infection from excessive scratching.